Seleng0r/HotVBot/README.md

 -helppot

 ## To Do:
--Implement working points system \n
+-Implement working points system\
--Allow users with elevated permsions to set claims \n -Functional roles system \n
+-Allow users with elevated permsions to set claims\ -Functional roles system\